-Christie Hedman, Executive Director
+Christie Hedman (she/her), Executive Director

 Christie Hedman has been Executive Director of WDA since 1989 when she was the sole part-time employee and WDA’s membership was about 650 members.
 Since that time WDA has more than doubled its membership and the staff has increased ten-fold.
 Over the years, she has represented public defender interests on numerous committees and workgroups, including the Washington State Law and Justice Advisory Council, the Washington State Byrne Grant Committee, and is a standing member of the Washington State Bar Association’s Council on Public Defense.
 She is a recipient of the Mothers for Police Accountability Paul Robeson Peace and Justice Award and recently stepped down from the TeamChild Board of which she was a founding member.
 Nationally, she has served on the Executive Committee of the American Council of Chief Defenders and is active in the National Legal Aid and Defender Association, the National Criminal Justice Association, the National Association of Public Defenders, and is a member of the National Association of Criminal Defense Lawyers.
 Her sons were refugee foster children from South Sudan and she enjoys spending time with her eight grandchildren.

-Cindy Arends Elsberry, Felony Resource Attorney
+Cindy Arends Elsberry (she/her), Resentencing Resource Attorney

-Hillary Behrman, Director of Legal Services
+Magda Baker (she/her), Director of Legal Services

-D’Adre Cunningham, Incarcerated Parents Project Resource Attorney
+D’Adre Cunningham (she/her), Incarcerated Parents Project Resource Attorney

 Jonathan Moore, Immigration Resource Specialist

 Jonathan Moore has worked with people in immigration proceedings since 1983.
 He worked as a paralegal at Proyecto Libertad, in Harlingen, Texas, with mostly detained Central-American asylum-seekers, from 1983 until 1990.
 From 1985-1987, he also worked for the Rio Grande Defense Committee, on legal defense of South Texas sanctuary workers.
 He worked in Seattle, at the Joint Legal Task Force – Hispanic Immigration Program and its successor, the Northwest Immigrant Rights Project, mainly on deportation defense, from 1990- 2005.
 Jonathan Moore was accredited by the Board of Immigration Appeals through NWIRP from 1993 until 2005.
 He currently works at the Washington Defender Association Immigration Project, supporting public defenders and defense lawyers on issues related to the immigration consequences of criminal convictions.
-He is a currently a Board of Immigration Appeals (BIA) accredited representative through the WDA.

-Scott Shoemaker, Office and Programs Manager
+Scott Shoemaker (he/him), Office and Programs Manager

 Scott joined WDA in January of 2014 and is proud to be a member of this important organization.
 In his role at WDA, Scott oversees the logistics of its training program, manages the office operations, and supports the needs of its members.
 Scott is also an actor, musician and all around performer who can be regularly seen in venues throughout Seattle.
 In his previous professional life, he has worked as a project manager and a staffing manager in the recruiting industry.
 A northwest native, Scott grew up in Tacoma, Washington and has been living in Seattle for the last 18 years, currently residing in the Capitol Hill neighborhood.

-Sara Sluszka, Immigration Project Resource Attorney
+Stacy Taeuber (she/her), Immigration Project Resource Attorney